andrewdavidmackenzie/flow/flowr/README.md

 # `flowr`

-`flowr` is a binary run-time for running flows from the CLI built using the `flowrlib` library.
+`flowr` includes a number of "runner" applications (built using the `flowrlib` library) for running flows:
+- `flowrcli`to run flows from the command line
+- `flowrgui`a flow runner with a graphical user interface (GUI) built using Iced

-It handles the execution of `Functions` forming a `Flow` according to the defined semantics.
+They handle the execution of `Functions` forming a `Flow` according to the defined semantics.

 ## Context Functions
-The `flowr` `context` module implements the context functions that this runtime provides for flows to interact with the environment it is being run in, such as Standard IO and File System.
+The `context` folder implements the context functions that each runtime provides for flows to interact with the environment (such as Standard IO and File System) as well as providing definitions of the context functions to be used when compiling a flow.

 These are all impure functions, or functions with side effects, not part of the flow itself.